Messi scores first Ligue 1 goal as 10-man PSG beat Nantes

 A freak own goal by Dennis Appiah put PSG back in front with 10 minutes left before Messi wrapped up a 12th win in 14 league games this season ahead of next week's Champions League trip to Manchester City.

+"I've had several chances, in this match and in previous matches," he said.

+"I'm very happy with this first goal in Ligue 1 even if I had already scored in the Champions League."

-Mauricio Pochettino's side increased their lead over Lens at the top to 13 points.
+Mauricio Pochettino's side increased their lead at the top of the table to 12 points over Rennes, who moved into second place with a 2-0 victory over Montpellier.

 Messi missed PSG's past two games before the international break through injury, but returned to form a fearsome attack alongside Neymar and Mbappe after leading Argentina to a place at the 2022 World Cup.